OllyK/nene_website/index.md

 ### The short version

 * Research Software Engineer / Data Analysis Scientist / Application Scientist.
-* Currently working as an Application Scientist at Dotmatics.
+* Currently working as a Senior Research Software Engineer at the University of Oxford.
-* Experience on machine vision problems at [Diamond Light Source][dls-link], the UK's national synchrotron science facility.
 * Formerly a chemical biologist developing early-stage drugs for histone lysine [demethylase][demeth] enzymes - important epigenetic regulators of gene expression.
 * Contributor to the open-source [SuRVoS][surv1] and [SuRVoS2][surv2] applications that allow faster annotation and segmentation of 3D image data with the help of supervoxels, scribbles and machine learning.
+* Creator of [volume-segmantics][vol-seg] - a software package that allows fast training of a variety of 2D pre-trained segmentation networks on 3D image data.
+* Trainer of the [CHiMP (Crystal Hits in My Plate)][chimp] deep learning tools.
+These help scientist to classify images of protein crystallisation experiments and to detect crystals in images for data collection.
 * Amateur photographer and keen, albeit ageing, runner.

 </div>